Completing your tax return might well be one of your most praiseworthy personal accomplishments of the year.

 - Your income is $57,000 or less as of the 2020 tax year.

 - You’re disabled.

-The IRS provides a search tool online to help you find a VITA location near you, with a warning that some might still be closed heading into 2021 due to the coronavirus.
+The IRS provides a search tool online to help you find a VITA location near you, with a warning that some might still be closed in 2021 due to the coronavirus pandemic.

 File Your Taxes

 You’re not done quite yet when your return receives a stamp of approval from a knowledgeable reviewer.
 Now you have to figure out how you’re going to get your return to the IRS.

 E-filing is by far your simplest option.
 The IRS obligingly provides a search tool for e-file providers in your area, and tax preparation software will take care of this detail for you if you use it.